s7a7ic/TinkerELEC/README.md

 ## Next Goals

-- change versioning scheme
+- Change versioning scheme
-- modify `emmctool` to clone/copy storage partition from emmc to sdcard
+- Modify `emmctool` to clone/copy storage partition from emmc to sdcard
-- prepare kernel-6.17 branch for further testing and fixing crashes
+- Prepare kernel-6.17 branch for further testing and fixing crashes
-  - rtl8723bs staging driver test: wifi had less dropouts but still got the "ivalid-key" error at first
+  - rtl8723bs staging driver test: wifi had fewer dropouts but still got the "invalid-key" error at first
-  - internal bt can now connect to multiple devices in parallel
+  - Internal bluetooth can now connect to multiple devices in parallel
-  - system crashed or rebooted randomly
+  - System crashed or rebooted randomly
+- Add Retroarch and Moonlight for gaming purposes

 ## Features